zanmat/drllama/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# DocToRLlama (DrLlama)
+# Doc-To-R-Llama (drllama)

 <!-- badges: start -->
 <!-- badges: end -->

-The Documentation-To-R (DocToR) package uses Large Language Models to provide documentation on undocumented R code, improving the readability of code written by others (or by you a long time ago).
+The Documentation-To-R (Doc-To-R) package uses Large Language Models to provide documentation on undocumented R code, improving the readability of code written by others (or by you a long time ago).